crossminer/maracas/docs/detections.md

 1. Client methods accessing a field that is now `static`.
 2. Client methods accessing a supertype field that is now `static` through the `super` keyword.
 3. Client methods accessing a supertype field that is now `static` without the `super` keyword.
+4. Client types extending the owner class of the modified field, which declare a non-static field with the same name of the target field (cf. *JLS 13.4.8*).

 <p class="message">
-  We consider all direct subtypes of the type that owns the modified field, which do not shadow the target field."
+  We consider all direct subtypes of the type that owns the modified field, which do not shadow the target field.
 </p>

 For example, there is a client type `client.C` with a method definition `m()`, and an API type `api.A` with a field `f`.
 Assume `m()` accesses `f`.
 If `f` is declared as `static` in `api.A`, then the following detection is reported: